CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 I_{t+1} = g(I_t, M_t)
 $$

-Continuity ensures that identity does not drift unboundedly, that referents remain usable, that commitments remain valid, and that provenance and freeze signatures remain consistent with the evolving meaning state.
+Continuity ensures that identity does not drift unboundedly, that referents remain usable, that commitments remain valid, and that provenance and freeze signatures remain consistent.

-Continuity supplies the temporal stabilizer for identity; Identity Theory supplies the internal model of identity itself.
+Continuity supplies the temporal stabilizer for identity.
+Identity Theory supplies the internal model of identity itself.

 ---